-&lt;sup>6 The Carer's Assistance (Young Carer Grants) (Scotland) Regulations 2019: http://www.legislation.gov.uk/ssi/2019/324/contents/made
+&lt;sup>9 The Carer's Assistance (Young Carers Grants) (Scotland) Regulations 2019

-- Attendance Allowance - Armed Forces Independence Payment - Constant Attendance Allowance - If the person cared for gets Constant Attendance Allowance they need to be getting either: - Industrial Injuries Disablement Benefit (at or above the normal maximum rate), or - War Disablement Pension (at the basic rate) - The applicant must be caring for an average of 16 hours per week, over a 13week period.
+- the middle or highest care rate of Scottish Adult Disability Living Allowance (SADLA) - Attendance Allowance - Pension Age Disability Payment - Armed Forces Independence Payment - Constant Attendance Allowance - If the person cared for gets Constant Attendance Allowance they need to be getting either: - Industrial Injuries Disablement Benefit (at or above the normal maximum rate), or - War Disablement Pension (at the basic rate) - The applicant must be caring for an average of 16 hours per week, over a 13-week period.
 Applicants can combine hours spent caring for up to three people to meet this criterion. - The applicant must not be paid for the care they provide or be providing the care as part of a volunteering scheme. - The applicant cannot be applying for, or be in receipt of, Carer Support Payment at the time of application. - The applicant cannot be applying for, or be in receipt of, Carer's Allowance at the time of application. - The applicant must not have been approved for Young Carer Grant within the last year. - The cared for person must not have been part of an approved application within the last year.